 Types of Bearing Available:

 The basic requirement is to replace the bearing with the same type.
-Going by the names, you can generally select the ball bearing type:
+Going by the names, you can generally select the correct type:

 Bearings will often contain a seal to prevent the loss of lubricant and to prevent the ingress of dirt and debris.
 There are generally, two types of seal: